CUBRID/cubrid-manual/en/sql/datatype.rst

     If you specify 1234.56789 as DOUBLE, 1234.56789 is stored and 1.234567890000000e+03 is displayed.
     If you specify 9007199254740993 as DOUBLE, 9007199254740992 is stored and 9.007199254740992e+15 is displayed.

-.. note:: MONETARY type is deprecated, and it is not recommended any more.
+.. note:: MONETARY type is deprecated, and it is not recommended anymore.

 .. _date-time-type: